varigence/docs/bimlflex/bimlflex-components/bimlflex-database.md

 ### Customers and Versions

 Metadata is stored on a per Customer, per Version basis.
+A 'Customer' can be seen as a tenant in a multi-tenant application.
 This allows different projects to use the same database, and provides a convenient way to manage different versions of the metadata.

 ### Entities